A GP, nurse or pharmacist will generally not give you a prescription for over-the-counter (OTC) medicines for a range of

 - you need an OTC medicine to treat a side effect of a prescription medicine or symptom of another illness, such as constipation when taking certain painkillers

-- the medicine has a licence that doesn't allow the product to be sold to certain groups of patients.
+- the medicine has a licence that does not allow the product to be sold to certain groups of patients.
 This could include babies, children or women who are pregnant or breastfeeding

 - the person prescribing thinks that a patient cannot treat themselves, for example because of mental health problems

 Probiotics, vitamins and minerals

 GPs, nurses or pharmacists will also generally no longer prescribe probiotics and some vitamins and minerals.
 You can get the vitamins and minerals you need from eating a healthy, varied and balanced diet, or buy them at your pharmacy or supermarket.

 Why has the NHS reduced these prescriptions?

 The NHS currently spends around £136 million a year on prescriptions for medicines that can be bought from a pharmacy or supermarket, such as paracetamol.